November 28, 2022

 The word “cancer” is scary.
 Faced with a diagnosis of prostate cancer, men may think the best approach would be an aggressive one.

-Men whose prostate cancer is considered low risk should seriously consider “active surveillance,” a recent study suggests.
+Men whose prostate cancer is considered low risk should seriously consider “active surveillance,” research suggests.
 Surgery or radiation therapy can present side effects that hinder a man’s quality of life, like erectile dysfunction and urinary incontinence.

 Regardless of approach, 99 percent of the men were alive after three years.
 Prostate cancer tends to grow slowly, so patients will need to be followed 10 years or longer to detect any difference in death rate.